RonenNess/Iguina/readme.md

 `ColorButtons` is used to pick a color from a set of predefined colors, using simple buttons.
 Unlike the other color pickers, this type is not purely by stylesheet and you will have to feed the color choices by code.

-### `AddColor`
+### `AddColor(color, label?)`

-Add a color choice button to the color picker.
+Add a color choice to the picker.
+A button with its background tinted to `color` is appended, with an optional text `label`.

 ### `ColorValue`

-Return the color value, as extracted from the source texture.
+Get or set the currently selected color.
+Setting raises an exception if the color is not in the list; use `SetColorValueApproximate()` to snap to the nearest color instead.

 ### `ColorIndex`

-Get / set the selected color index.
+Get or set the index of the selected color button.

+### `ColorLabel`

+Read-only.
+Returns the label text of the currently selected color button.

+## IColorPicker

+`IColorPicker` is a shared interface implemented by `ColorSlider`, `ColorPicker`, and `ColorButtons`.
+It exposes:

+- **`ColorValue`** — get or set the selected color exactly.
+- **`SetColorValueApproximate(color)`** — set the value to the closest available color in the picker (useful when an exact pixel match is not guaranteed).

 # MessageBoxUtils